aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 Starting with Amazon EMR version 6.6.0, you can use Apache Spark 3 with the Iceberg table format.
 By default, it provides `Iceberg version 0.13`.

-The sample job creates an Iceberg table “iceberg_contact” in the “default” database of Glue.
-Here is the code snippet for the SCD2 type of MERGE operation:
+The sample job creates an Iceberg table “iceberg_contact” in Glue's “default” database.
+See the full version of source code:

 - [iceberg_scd_script.py](./iceberg/iceberg_scd_script.py)

+The code snippet for the SCD2 type of MERGE operation:
 ```bash
 # Read incremental CSV file with extra SCD2 columns
 spark.read.schema(contact_schema)\